Investigation ProcessTitle IX

 Nicole Cooper

-Director of Student Support Services / Title IX Coordinator
+Director of Student Support Services, Student Parenting Liaison, and Title IX Coordinator

 Scharbauer Student Center, Room 129